New Independent Fundamental Baptist Movement: Homosexuality and capital punishment

-New IFB pastors have been the subjects of controversy on numerous occasions.
-The New IFB is strongly opposed to homosexuality, with several pastors advocating the belief that homosexuals should be executed by the government.
-Anderson and other New IFB pastors have praised the Orlando gay nightclub shooting.
+They teach that people turn homosexual as a result of hating God, arguing that homosexuals are "reprobates" who cannot receive justification, instead teaching that the government should kill them.
+This extreme stance has led to significant controversy surrounding New IFB pastors.
+The New IFB is strongly opposed to homosexuality, with several pastors advocating the belief that the government should execute homosexuals.
+Anderson and other New IFB pastors have praised the Pulse nightclub shooting.
 On the weekend of the third anniversary of the shooting, the New IFB held a "Make America Straight Again" conference at an Orlando-area New IFB church.
 Also in June 2019, Grayson Fritts, pastor at New IFB-affiliated All Scripture Baptist Church and a former detective for the Knox County, Tennessee, Sheriff's Office, delivered a sermon calling for the execution of gays.